 - Expensive Aftermarket Accessory Brackets

-16. ARB Base Rack: 3/4 Rack
+17. ARB Base Rack: 3/4 Rack

 The ARB 3/4 Base Rack is a robust and versatile roof rack designed specifically for the 5th Gen 4Runner.
-Ideal for owners who adventure often and need additional storage capacity and functionality.
+Ideal for owners who frequently adventure and require additional storage capacity and functionality.
 Made from high-strength corrosion-resistant steel, the Base Rack is built to withstand harsh conditions and heavy loads.
 The rack features a sleek, low-profile design that minimizes wind resistance and noise while maintaining a rugged appearance.
 One thing to note about wind noise is that if you do not have the fairing, this rack is very loud on the freeway at speeds above 60mph.
 Add another $100+ for that fairing.

 Installation is easy.
 The rack is designed for straightforward installation, with a bolt-on fit that integrates seamlessly with the 4Runner’s existing mounting points.

-We tested the ARB Base Rack over 6 months and it performs well in off-road conditions, offering stability, reliability, and absolutely ZERO RATTLING.
+We tested the ARB Base Rack over 6 months, and it performs well in off-road conditions, offering stability, reliability, and absolutely ZERO RATTLING.
 Its aerodynamic design helps reduce wind drag, contributing to better fuel efficiency compared to bulkier alternatives.
 This is where the Base Rack outshines some other CNC-style options.
 The large flat platform + side rails do not rattle at all.
 With some of the other CNC cut options listed here, you will find that over time, the aluminum sidebars can sway from side to side, causing an annoying rattle.
 This really depends on load weight distribution and crossbar count.
 The more crossbars you have, the less likely a rack is to rattle.

 With the Base Rack, you will get a rattle-free rack with a ton of accessory options.
-Just keep in mind, that this is not a rack designed for RTTs.
+Just keep in mind that this is not a rack designed for RTTs.

 Find It Online: